OpenValue-D/angular-basic-training/docs/assignments/ASSIGNMENT_HTML_BASICS.md

   - listen to the output event in the App component
   - Hint: to use Forms in Angular we need a specific Module importet, don't forget to import this module in the new component
 - create a new component for the table
-  - move the HMTL to the new component
+  - move the HTML to the new component
   - use the new compontent in the App component
   - add an input "users" to the table component
   - use the users input to render all rows in the table